-- 1) Configure the number of WAN ports. - 2) Configure the WAN connection.
+- 1) In WAN Mode, determine the number of WAN ports according to your needs. - 2) Configure WAN connection for the WAN port(s).

 2.1 Configuring the Number of WAN Ports

 Choose the menu Network > WAN > WAN Mode to load the following page.